-With more than 450 wineries from top to bottom, the Napa Valley has a multitude of tasting experiences from which to choose.
+With more than 400 wineries open to the public, Napa Valley has a multitude of tasting experiences from which to choose.
 The valley is rife with household names in liquor stores across the country.
 Others, however, are a bit more obscure.
 Then there are the wineries that nobody’s heard about.
 This is a story about them.

 Here’s a closer look at some of the best Napa Valley wineries about which you likely have never heard: